linux-chenxing/linux-chenxing.org/index.md

 According to the code that is in the wild and SigmaStars page there are some Cortex-A53 based chips.

+# MediaTek chips that contain have some MStar heritage

+- MT53xx

 # Non-SoC chips

 - SSW101B - Seems to be a wifi chip, maybe based on the same core as the XR819.
 See [xradio](https://github.com/fifteenhex/xradio).